IBM/platinum-demos/docs/100-unifying-application-management-with-ibm-concert/demo-script.md

 <summary>Introduction</summary>

 Today we’ll explore how IBM Concert assists an operations manager in understanding and managing a diverse application landscape.
-I’ll show how Concert enables him to discover and manage the connections, dependencies and opportunities in his application ecosystem.
+I’ll show how Concert enables him to manage risk and compliance across his application ecosystem.

 By unifying data from disparate tools, we’ll see how Concert provides the operations manager with a baseline view of his applications and their dependencies.
 Then we’ll use Concert’s generative AI capabilities to prioritize issues and provide actionable remediation recommendations to maintain application health.